Akash52/awesome-Javascript-collection/README.md

 ## Overview

-- The goal of this project is make itresting JavaScript Example or Project.
+- The goal of this project is make intresting JavaScript Example or Project.
 - Feel free to contribute.
 - Make sure to follow the contribution guidelines listed below.